 Vi föreslår att du istället använder Google Chrome alternativt Microsoft Edge där du ska få en komplett upplevelse av vår webbplats.

-With its winding gravel roads and miles-long traditional fences, the cultural reserve of Stensjö village offers an experience of bygone times in Småland.
+With its winding gravel roads and miles-long traditional fences, the cultural reserve of Stensjö by offers an experience of bygone times in Småland.

 RED HOUSES.
-The cultural reserve of Stensjö village looks like many villages did in Småland around 1900.
-The surroundings are familiar to many people because several scenes from Astrid Lindgren’s movies about the Children of Noisy Village and Emil of Lönneberga were filmed here.
+The cultural reserve of Stensjö by, a picturesque village that resembles many others in Småland around 1900, offers a charming glimpse into Sweden’s past.
+The surroundings are familiar to many people because several scenes from Astrid Lindgren’s movies about Barnen i Bullerbyn and Emil i Lönneberga were filmed here.
 In the village, five people work full-time with gardening, landscaping, forestry, animal husbandry, café business, and food processing.
-Stensjö village also serves as a knowledge and development center for historical farming and self-sufficiency.
+Stensjö by also serves as a knowledge and development center for historical farming and self-sufficiency.
 There are several beautiful hiking trails on the village’s land that wind through lush forests and vast meadows.
 Here, visitors can let their minds wander freely while the calmness of nature embraces them.

 Read more at stensjoby.se.